nealey/simpleauth/README.md

 * Keycloak - Didn't try it, looked way too complicated.

+# Todo

+* [ ] Performance testing: somehow this takes more CPU than caddy?

 # Project Home

 The canonical home for this project is